kkipngenokoech/100_days_of_code/DJANGO/news/README.md

     it extends existing AbstractUser.
     we also introduce a custom field age
 3. update [admin.py](./users/admin.py)
+    Admin is tightly coupled to default UserModel, we need to extend it to our new customusermodel
 4. create a new form for UserCreationForm and UserChangeForm

+finally run python manage.py makemigrations users and python manage.py migrate